-Pacific Opera Victoria builds opera from the ground up.
-POV is the only major opera company in Canada to build its own sets exclusively.
+Pacific Opera Victoria builds opera from the ground up and is the only major opera company in Canada to build its own sets exclusively.
 This allows us greater programming creativity than companies that rent existing productions.

 Our productions are shaped by the creative vision of our directors and designers and then built by our own team of production artists, staged in Victoria's beautiful, intimate Royal Theatre, and brought to life by a glorious collaboration of conductor and singers.

 POV maintains its own scene and costume shop in a 10,000 square foot production facility, The Opera Shop.
 This facility is the largest of its kind on Vancouver Island, offering employment to over 50 theatre professionals making their home in our region.
 POV's eclectic team of artists and craftspeople have a wealth of experience in the fields of project management, design, construction, scenic art, properties, and wardrobe construction.

 In addition to creating original productions for our main and second stage presentations, POV co-produces across North America.
 We also have several productions available for rent.
 We are skilled collaborators and adept at creating new work.